 SyncML [32] is a platform-independent information synchronisation standard that supports the integration and update of data, as well as software applications and firmware.
-It is based on XML protocols and provides multiple synchronisation modes, e.g., client or server-side synchronisation and two-way synchronisation.
+It uses XML to specify the messages exchanged between clients and servers in the synchronization protocol.
+It also provides multiple synchronisation modes, e.g., oneway client-or server-side synchronisation and twoway client/server synchronisation.